hjelev/rpi-mqtt-monitor/README.md

 ```bash
 $ /usr/bin/python /home/pi/rpi-mqtt-monitor/rpi-cpu2mqtt.py
 ```
-Once you test the script there will be no output if it run OK but you should get 5 messages via the configured MQTT server (the messages count depends on your configuration).
+Once you test the script there will be no output if it run OK, but you should get 5 messages via the configured MQTT server (the messages count depends on your configuration).

 Create a cron entry like this (you might need to update the path in the cron entry below, depending on where you put the script files):
 ```